codeforamerica/style-guide/_components/navigation.md

 ---
 layout: styleguide
 title: Site Navigation
+description: These are major building blocks that should occur on almost every page of the site.
 order: 4
 ---

-<p class="lead-in">These are major building blocks that should occur on almost every page of the site.</p>

 ### Global Header
+{: .styleguide-heading }

 This is the header that appears at the top of every page.